Restaurant-Style Tomato Salsa is ready in 5 minutes. It’s spicy and delicious—AND, because we use canned tomatoes, you can enjoy it any time of year!

 I hope you love making restaurant-style tomato salsa right in your own kitchen.
 If you’re looking for more salsa ideas, be sure to check out my Fiery Mango-Habañero Salsa, Salsa Verde, and Pico de Gallo.

 For more great recipe ideas that come mostly from your pantry, check out Easy Pantry Meals – Living Out of Your Pantry (and refrigerator and freezer)!
+Or, for potluck and cookout inspo, have a look at my Virtual Memorial Day Potluck Recipes Roundup.

 I’m sharing my restaurant-style tomato salsa recipe with #CookBlogShare, a fantastic food blogger recipe-share hosted this week at Everyday Healthy Recipes.